-- (5) If the dealer's hole card is accidentally exposed to one or more players, the card shall be turned face up and exposed to all players and the game shall continue in the same manner as if the card had not been exposed. - (6) A card found turned face upward in the shoe or deck may not be used in the game and must be placed in the discard rack. - (7) A card drawn in error without its face being exposed must be used. - (8) After the initial two cards have been dealt to each player and a card is drawn in error and exposed to the players, the card shall not be dealt to the players.
-If a player requests a third card, the exposed card will be burned and the player will receive the next unexposed card.
-If no player requests a third card, the exposed card will be used by the dealer if the dealer is required by rule to take a card.
-If the dealer is not required to take a card the exposed card will be burned. - (9) If the dealer has a hard 17 or a higher value hand and accidentally draws a card, the card must be burned. - (10) If the dealer misses dealing the first or second card to the dealer, the dealer must continue dealing the first two cards to each player, and then deal the correct number of cards to the dealer. - (11) If there are insufficient cards remaining in the shoe or deck to complete a round of play, the cards in the discard rack must be shuffled and cut; and the dealer must complete the round of play.
+- (5) If the dealer's hole card is accidentally exposed to one or more players, the card shall be turned face up and exposed to all players and the game shall continue in the same manner as if the card had not been exposed. - (6) A card found turned face upward in the shoe or deck may not be used in the game and must be placed in the discard rack. - (7) A card drawn in error without its face being exposed must be used. - (8) After the initial two cards have been dealt to each player and a card is drawn in error and exposed to the players, the card must be dealt to the players or dealer.
+Any player refusing to accept such a card may not have additional cards dealt to such player during the round.
+If the card is refused by the player and the dealer cannot use the card, the card must be burned. - (9) If the dealer has a hard 17 or a higher value hand and accidentally draws a card, the card must be burned. - (10) If the dealer misses dealing the first or second card to the dealer, the dealer must continue dealing the first two cards to each player, and then deal the correct number of cards to the dealer. - (11) If there are insufficient cards remaining in the shoe or deck to complete a round of play, the cards in the discard rack must be shuffled and cut; and the dealer must complete the round of play.
 (47.1-828 amended and (1)-(5) added, perm.
 12/30/98)